smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 ### Missing moduleId

-SDL core and HMI shall treat a missing moduleId (older version API) as the default module id for the module type.
-It is up to the HMI to determine what moduleId is the default id for the module type.
+SDL core and HMI shall treat a missing moduleId (older version API) as the default moduleId for the module type.
+It is up to the HMI to determine what moduleId is the default id for the module type and publish it as the first item in `Xyz-ControlCapabilities`.

 - Remote control capabilities

-HMI shall always provide a module id and service area in the capabilities when it supports multiple modules per module type.
-When there is only one module per module type, HMI shall use a default id (or the first item in the list) of this module type.
+HMI shall always provide a moduleId and service area in the capabilities when it supports multiple modules per module type.

 - GetInteriorVehicleData/SetInteriorVehicleData request and response

-If the optional moduleId is provided in a `GetInteriorVehicleData`/`SetInteriorVehicleData` request, SDL core shall either forward the request to HMI if it is a valid id or reject the request if it is an invalid id.
+If the optional moduleId is provided in a `GetInteriorVehicleData`/`SetInteriorVehicleData` request, SDL core shall either forward the request to HMI if it is a valid moduleId or reject the request if it is an invalid moduleId.

-If the optional moduleId is not provided in a `SetInteriorVehicleData` request, SDL core shall forward the request as is (without moduleId) to HMI.
-HMI shall use the default id for this module type when processing the request.

-If the optional moduleId is not provided in a `GetInteriorVehicleData` request, and if there are more than one module (published by capabilities) of the same module type, SDL core shall forward the request as is (without moduleId) to HMI.
-If there is only one module published of the same module type, SDL core shall return cached data or forward the request to HMI if cached data is not available.
-HMI shall use the default moduleId for this module type when processing the request.
+If the optional moduleId is not provided in a `GetInteriorVehicleData`/`SetInteriorVehicleData` request, and if there is at least one module (published by capabilities) of the same module type, SDL core shall use the default `moduleId` (the first item) when processing the request.

 In all cases, HMI/SDL must always include a moduleId in the response even if it is optional and only change/return the data for the requested moduleId.
-SDL core shall cache the module data for this module id + module type and forward the response to the mobile.
+SDL core shall cache the module data for this moduleId + moduleType and forward the response to the mobile.

 - OnInteriorVehicleData notifications